iamrbn/Inline-Weather/README.md

 ## Config

+#### Widget Parameter
+Default value if null: `30;current`
+The number at the beginning means the refresh intervall of the widget.
+The second value controls which datas will be shown (current or forecast)

 #### Script Parameter
 ``` Javascript
 const unit = 'metric' //Units of measurement: 'standard', 'metric' and 'imperial' units are available.